 'We've all become a family'

-Now I'm on immunotherapy treatment, but that's OK because I accepted it, and I felt prepared.
-If I have a question, or just need to hear members of my medical team's voices, I can reach out to any of them and they are always responsive.
+Receiving treatment during a pandemic can be difficult but I feel safe and can rely on my care team.
+If I ever have a question, concern or just need to hear members of my medical team's voices, I can reach out to any of them and they are always responsive.

 I am lucky to have a support system at home and one at Rush.
 And we've all become family.
 They've helped me be strong for myself and others.

 I believe deep in my heart that my story will help someone else who has cancer better understand their diagnosis and continue pushing forward.
 I came to Rush and received everything that I needed to keep moving forward.
 I'm shining through life, and I want others to shine, too.